-Orthodontic braces are available either as a fixed application or can be completely removeable.
+Orthodontic braces are available either as a fixed application or can be completely removable.
 Fixed braces consist of brackets that are cemented to your teeth, with flexible wires holding the brackets in place.
 These wires will exert the necessary pressure required to guide your teeth into their correct position over a certain period of time.
 Removable braces are a system of springs and wires, which do likewise.
-However, removable braces are held together using a mouth plate, and are not cemented onto your teeth.
+However, removable braces are held together using a mouth plate and are not cemented onto your teeth.

 The brace fitting requires the placement of plastic bands, or separators, to hold your molar teeth in position, in order to ensure that there is enough space for your teeth to freely move.
 After this process has been completed, your braces will be fitted either into your mouth or directly onto your teeth, depending on the brace that has been chosen.

 It is recommended that you visit your orthodontist every six to eight weeks, allowing them to monitor the process and replace any wires or bands when necessary.
 It is not uncommon for braces to cause discomfort or tenderness, either after the initial fitting or any additional tightening.
 It is also advisable that you check in with your regular dentist as often as possible, to ensure that your teeth and gum health is not compromised by the braces themselves.